RuohanLixyf/RuohanLixyf.github.io/_pages/about.md

 News
 ======
 - 09/2024: The Computer Software Copyright Registration in China: Vision-Based Lane Detection System With Self-supervised Pre-training Through Masked Sequential Auto-encoders (VLD_SP-MSAE), granted on Sep.
 11, 2024, Patent number 2024R11L1180902.
 And we have publish our [open source Lane Detection Code](https://github.com/RuohanLixyf/Lane-Detection-Self-Supervised-MSAE) on GitHub, including models and dataset.
+- 09/2024: I present my resent work: Sup-HMM Map-Matching of Location Data Trajectories: A Heterogeneous and Bayesian-Optimized Hidden Markov Approach at TRC-30 conference.
+A nice trip on Crete.
 - 08/2024: Finally rearranged part of my graduate thesis and submitted it to [Atmospheric Pollution Research](https://www.sciencedirect.com/journal/atmospheric-pollution-research): A Novel Highway Traffic Capacity Analysis Method under Road Region Atmospheric Environment Constraints Based on a Computational Fluid Dynamics Model.
 - 07/2024: My paper have been submitted and is currently under review by [The Transportation Research Board (TRB) 104nd Annual Meeting](https://trb-annual-meeting.nationalacademies.org/): Sup-HMM Map-Matching of Location Data Trajectories: A Heterogeneous and Bayesian-Optimized Hidden Markov Approach.
 Working on the map-matching continues.
 This work is part of our team's Complete Trips Project.
 <div align=center>